—– Frequently Asked Questions —–

 - What is the difference between “brain health” and “mental health?”

 We want to change the language from all things “mental” to those of “the brain.”
 Mental things are invisible and intangible.
 As a result, they cause a lot of fear and trepidation because they are unknown.
-We know there are real, physical manifestations within the brain that can be measured, imaged, quantified, and understood—that make the invisible…visible.
+We know there are real, physical manifestations within the brain that can be measured, imaged, quantified, and understood that make the invisible…visible.
 The brain is amazing.
 But we must remember it is also just an organ and, as such, it is not always healthy.
 The Avielle Foundation is championing efforts to understand what happens in an unhealthy brain that leads to violent behaviors.
 When we understand something, we are not afraid of it.
-Using the term brain health demystifies the invisible and steers us away from labels, fear, and trepidation and toward hope and potential cures.
-Try it yourself.
-Talk in terms of brain health instead of mental health in your normal conversations.
-You may soon find it easy to talk about the health of the brain when it is recognized as simply an organ, much like the heart or kidney.
+Using the term brain health demystifies the invisible and steers us away from labels, fear, and trepidation and towards hope and potential cures.
+Try it yourself- talk in terms of brain health instead of mental health in your normal conversations.
+You may soon find it easy to talk about the health of the brain when it is recognized simply as an organ, much like the heart or kidney.

 - How do you do brain health research?

 You may be surprised to know that the Avielle Foundation does not have its own laboratory facilities.
-What we have is better: We have an elite science advisory board comprised of the world’s thought leaders in the fields of compassion, psychiatry, neurology, neuroscience, education, ethics, and philosophy.
+What we have is better, we have an elite science advisory board comprised of the world’s thought leaders in the fields of compassion, psychiatry, neurology, neuroscience, education, ethics, and philosophy.
 Our Science Advisory Board helps us to identify luminary researchers from around the world who can build bridges between the biochemical, genetic, and environmental causes of brain illnesses that lead to violent or malevolent behaviors.
-The research we are proposing will be performed in many laboratories around the world, which will raise the chance of our success and decrease the amount of time it would otherwise take one laboratory working alone to find the answers.
+The research we are proposing will be performed in many laboratories around the world, and this will raise the chance of our success and decrease the amount of time it would otherwise take one laboratory working alone to find the answers.
 The answers will become the platform on which early diagnostics and effective therapies can be developed for those suffering from brain illnesses.
-This research is an enormous unmet need.
-Your donations are directly funding these efforts.
+This research is an enormous unmet need and your donations are directly funding these efforts.